 Illustrate why the program should choose you over another applicant.

 This is the real kicker, and consequently almost impossible to pin down.
 You need to draw from your experiences and who you are and showcase your best characteristics.
 Don’t just tell them what you did in school.
 They have your CV, they know WHAT you did.
 WHY did you do it, WHAT did you learn, HOW does it make you a better person and candidate?

 Create some memorable or interesting personal detail for the evaluator to remember.

 First, make sure your details are not too quirky- this turns off some evaluators.
-What you want is when they are reviewing the 40-60 shortlisted candidates and your file comes up, one or two of them will say, “Oh yeah, that’s the one who talked about learning about One Health when visiting a small village where the animals and people all mixed together.”
+What you want is when they are reviewing the 40-60 shortlisted candidates and your file comes up, one or two of them will say, “Oh yeah, that?s the one who tried to do a research project during a summer but it didn’t work out, but they learned about how they handle challenges.”
 This is not essential, but if you are able to pull it off, it is a slight one up in your favor.

 Avoid all of the mistakes previously described here at The Vetducator.

 At the end of the day, you have to express yourself, and no rules or formula can tell you how to do that.
 Have others review your letter- friends, classmates, mentors.
 When you get suggestions for changes, though, you don’t have to accept all of them.
 We can probably take 100 people and generate a “typical” good letter, but it won’t be YOUR letter, it will be a regression to the mean.
 Now get out there and write!